unexpectedjs/unexpected/documentation/api/addAssertion.md

 expect.addAssertion([typeName, ...], [pattern, ...], handler);
 ```

-New assertions can be added to Unexpected to following way.
+New assertions can be added to Unexpected the following way.

 ```js
 var errorMode = 'default'; // use to control the error mode later in the example